Healthy Minds and Bodies are the foundation of Healthy Learners!

 - Awareness can and will help to limit the spread of the virus, and in the process remind us of the importance of basic hygiene in limiting the spread of all common viral infections.

-- The flu is not and has never been a single virus.
+- The corona virus is not and has never been a single virus.
 As with "the common cold" it is a series of related and ever-adapting/mutating viruses.
-This is why the flu vaccine is adapted each year to address the specific strains being observed in the population.
+This is why things like the flu vaccine is adapted each year to address the specific strains being observed in the population.

-- "The regular" flu is/remains a deadly infection in Canada and around the world, and we don't panic about it every year, despite the fact that people die because of it every single year.
+- "The regular" flu and colds are/remain deadly infections in Canada and around the world, and we don't panic about it every year, despite the fact that people die because of these illnesses every single year.

 - When health organizations declare a state of emergency that doesn't equate to a need to panic - that declaration mobilizes programming and funding that allows the international medical community to move quickly to address a current change in the medical landscape.
 That does not mean we are in a state of imminent disaster.